haoliangyu/terrac/README.md

 ### bash

-The following script automates the manual installation with a bash script in Linux and MacOS. `sudo` permission is required.
+The following script automates the manual installation with a bash script in Linux and MacOS.

 ``` bash
 curl https://raw.githubusercontent.com/haoliangyu/terrac/main/scripts/install.sh | bash